loicmathieu/docker-cdh/cloudera-cdh-datanode/README.md

 This container is derived from loicmathieu/cloudera-cdh and will setup an HDFS datanode and a Yarn NodeManager.

+A full example of how to use it with the other Hadoop component can be found in the edgenode documentation : https://hub.docker.com/r/loicmathieu/cloudera-cdh-edgenode/

 The datanode will expose it's  50020 and 50075 ports, to use it, you first need to start a namenode (using loicmathieu/cloudera-hdfs-namenode) and make sure the network stack is OK so that the namenode and datanode can communicate together.